 Boats designed to this measurement rule shall be of a narrow, deep, form with long, relatively low, overhanging ends.
+For purposes of section 1.3, the hull is the entire surface of the boat from the sheerline to the -5.50 ft (-1.676 m) waterline, excluding the rudder.
 The following stipulations are specifically included: